-If You Were Hurt, Our Boston Personal Injury Attorneys Can Help
+Our Boston Personal Injury Attorneys Are Here to Help

-If you or a loved one was injured in an accident, you need the help of an experienced Boston personal injury lawyer.
-The attorneys at the Law Office of John J. Sheehan fight for injury victims and work to get them payments for medical bills, lost wages, pain and suffering, and other damages related to their injuries.
+If you or a loved one was injured in an accident, you need the help of our experienced Boston personal injury lawyers.
+The attorneys at the Law Office of John J. Sheehan fight for injury victims and work to get them payments for medical bills, lost wages, pain, and suffering, and other damages related to their injuries.
 For a free legal consultation, contact our attorneys today at (617) 925-6407.